-This document sets out the local authority's admission arrangements for entry to schools in September 2023.
+This document sets out the local authority's admission arrangements for entry to schools in September 2024.

-These arrangements comply with the School Admissions (Admission Arrangements and Coordination of Admission Arrangements) (England) (Amendment) Regulations 2014, the School Admissions Code 2021 and the School Admission Appeal Code 2012.
+These arrangements comply with the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 (as amended), the School Admissions Code 2021 and the School Admission Appeal Code 2022.